hannahwysong/notes/Lists.md

 - **Insert as first node**: If the list's `head` is `null`, set both `head` and `tail` to the new node.
 - **Insert after tail node**: If the list is not empty and `currentNode` is the `tail`, set `tail.next` and `tail` to the new node.
 - **Insert in middle of list**: If the list is not empty and `currentNode` is not the `tail`, set the new node's `next` to `currentNode.next`, then set `currentNode.next` to the new node.

+The `InsertAfter(int currentItem, int newItem)` function is used to insert a new item after a specified item in a singly-linked list implementation of a List ADT.
+Since the operation uses item values (not node references), it works as follows:

+1. **Search for Node**: Calls `Search()` to locate the node containing `currentItem`.
+2. **Allocate New Node**: If the node is found, a new node is created for `newItem`.
+3. **Insert Node**: Calls `InsertNodeAfter()` to insert the new node immediately after the located node.

+This approach maintains abstraction by working with data values rather than internal node pointers.